 High-throughput omics technologies such as genomics, transcriptomics and proteomics allow deep assaying (identification and quantification) of biological moieties such as DNA, RNA and protein in cellular tissues.
 By being able to identify and quantify biological moieties within samples, comparative analysis between multiple tissues can be conducted.
 This facilitates detection of differential expression states amongst biological moieties, which in turn informs on what makes these tissues unique or different.

 However, such high-throughput assays are not without issues.
 Typically, high-throughput assays are underpowered and suffer from ‘curse of dimensionality’ issues.
 That is, there are many more biological moieties being measured than actual samples, making it difficult to correctly estimate meaningful variations, which in turn causes both Type 1 and Type 2 errors.
 Issues with Type 1 errors are of particular concern in recent times, where study reproducibility has been shown to be highly problematic.
-Ionaddis et al. found that in the scientific fields with smaller studies, such as research of molecular predictors, the positive predictive value (PPV) is low [1].
+Ioannidis et al. found that in scientific fields with smaller studies, such as research of molecular predictors, the positive predictive value (PPV) is low [1].
 This means that research findings are less likely to be true, compared to the findings in large-scale randomised trials, due to the small statistical power of the data used.
 Other factors that can increase the possibility that a published study is unreproducible include small effect sizes, data dredging and conflict of interests.
 Many metascience studies from different fields concur that reproducibility is subpar [2] [3].
 The severity of this problem has led to the inception of the Reproducibility Project led by Brian Nosek, which is a collaborative attempt to replicate previously published psychology studies [4] and has been expanded to also include cancer studies [5].

 Study reproducibility issues are at times also referred to as the ‘Winner’s Curse’ phenomenon [6].
 This describes situations where a particular moiety is observed to be significant in one study but disappears in other studies.
-While such moieties are likely to be false positives in themselves, this is not always true; subsequent studies may be simple underpowered or may suffer from random sampling bias, technical bias or covers a different subpopulation for which a different set of causes are relevant.
+While such moieties are likely to be false positives in themselves, this is not always true; subsequent studies may be simply underpowered or may suffer from random sampling bias, technical bias or covers a different subpopulation for which a different set of causes are relevant.

 With decreasing running costs and the ever-growing collection of datasets submitted to online repositories, data pooling is a plausible approach towards improving study reproducibility.
 The idea is simple: to improve the coverage on the study population and to increase statistical power.
 This strategy works on expanding the sample size by consolidating data from similar studies.
-The statistical power is improved relative to that in each individual study, thus making it possible to detect subtle trends otherwise undetectable in smaller studies.
+Statistical power is improved relative to that in each individual study, thus making it possible to detect subtle trends otherwise undetectable in smaller studies.
 Conversely, suppose a signal is not small but suffers from high variability, increasing sample size will also help to stabilize the signal.
 Finally, data pooling is more cost-effective compared to conducting larger randomized trials.